UBC-UrbanDataLab/Classifying-End-Use-MDS2020/visualization/readme.md

   |> yield()
 ```

-The query is basically the same as before but points at `READINGS` instead of `EWS_UBC` and instead of having to filter and convert the numberic values we can simply select directly from the field that stores only the numeric values in the new database structure `val_num`.
+The query is basically the same as before but points at `READINGS` instead of `EWS_UBC`.
+Also, we can simply select directly from the field that stores only the numeric values in the new database structure `val_num` instead of having to filter and convert the numeric values.
 Lastly, since the data in this new database structure now includes a uniqueID, the query no longer needs to create one.

 #### -Use uniqueID from END_USE To Filter Sensors in Readings